Cell detection workflow

 2. Setup

-Select portions of an image plane or an entire image plane for cell detection (this step is not applicable for automatic cell detection in image volumes, selected in the previous step):
+Select portions of an image plane or an entire image plane for cell detection:

 Detect in image planes (available for image stacks)—choose one of the following: